duyamn/EECS-3221-W24/markdown/allLectureNotes.md

   - no guarantee as to when tasks will be scheduled
 - hard real-time systems
   - task must be serviced by its deadline
-  - service after deadlin has expired
-    - same as no service at all
+  - service after deadline has expired is the same as no service at all

 event latency
 - amount of time that elapses from when an event occurs to when it is serviced